 Warmer weather is finally here.
-It's time to stock up on summer staples like sunblock, shorts, and bathing suits to enjoy some fun in the sun.
+Which means it's time to stock up on summer staples like sunblock, shorts, and bathing suits to enjoy some fun in the sun.
+You might find yourself shopping around for new swimsuits for kids if your child has outgrown theirs.

-In the lake test, for example, neon yellow, green, and orange fared the best.
+In the lake test, neon yellow, green, and orange fared the best.
 But the other colors?
 They practically disappeared.

 "We placed each color on the surface (first row images), second row images were from shore level perspective, and third row are from a slightly elevated perspective — simulating standing on a boat/dock view," ALIVE Solutions said in its post.